 VAWA does not supersede any provision of federal, state, or local law that provides greater protection to victims of domestic violence, or stalking.
+The GGHA will comply with the HUD adopted model emergency transfer plan.

+ATTACHMENT B

-ATTACHMENT B Interjurisdictional Mobility Agreement
+Interjurisdictional Mobility Agreement